-Our pro forma net tangible book value of our common stock as of June 30, 2013 was \$17.8 million, or approximately \$1.42 per share.
-Pro forma net tangible book value gives effect to (i) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 7,229,590 shares of common stock upon the completion of this offering, (ii) the sale of our 2013 Notes in July and August 2013 for aggregate gross proceeds of \$20.7 million, a \$0.1 million debt discount related to a beneficial conversion feature in the notes issued in July 2013, and the issuance of 3,499,319 shares of common stock upon the conversion of approximately \$21.0 million in outstanding principal and accrued interest on our 2013 Notes upon the completion of this offering, based on the initial public offering price per share of \$6.00, (iii) our repayment in cash of an aggregate of approximately \$2.8 million in principal and accrued interest under our 2013 Notes issued in August 2013 in lieu of the issuance of 470,252 shares of common stock upon conversion of such notes, which, if issued, would cause the holders of such notes and their affiliates and related parties to beneficially own 15% or more of our outstanding common stock following the completion of this offering, (iv) a charge to retained earnings of \$0.3 million upon the completion of its offering to reflect the accelerated amortization of debt discount to interest expense upon conversion of the 2013 Notes, (v) the issuance of 403,841 shares of common stock pursuant to the redemption of an aggregate of 900,000 exchangeable shares of Fate Canada as described in "Description of Capital Stock-Exchangeable Shares in Canadian Subsidiary" elsewhere in this prospectus, which will occur immediately prior to the completion of this offering, and the resultant reclassification of our exchangeable share liability to additional paid-in capital, a component of stockholders' equity and (vi) the adjustment of our outstanding warrants to purchase 230,000 shares of convertible preferred
+Our pro forma net tangible book value of our common stock as of June 30, 2013 was \$20.5 million, or approximately \$1.66 per share.
+Pro forma net tangible book value gives effect to (i) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 7,229,590 shares of common stock upon the completion of this offering, (ii) the sale of our 2013 Notes in July and August 2013 for aggregate gross proceeds of \$20.7 million, a \$0.1 million debt discount related to a beneficial conversion feature in the notes issued in July 2013, and the issuance of 3,394,138 shares of common stock upon the conversion of approximately \$23.7 million in outstanding principal and accrued interest on our 2013 Notes upon the completion of this offering, assuming an initial public offering price per share of \$7.00, the midpoint of the price range set forth on the cover of this prospectus, and that the offering is completed on October 4, 2013, (iii) our repayment in cash of an aggregate of approximately \$0.1 million in principal and accrued interest under our 2013 Notes issued in August 2013 in lieu of the issuance of 8,351 shares of common stock upon conversion of such notes, which, if issued, would cause the holders of such notes and their affiliates and related parties to beneficially own 15% or more of our outstanding common stock following the completion of this offering, (iv) a charge to retained earnings of \$0.3 million upon the completion of this offering to reflect the accelerated amortization of debt discount to interest expense upon conversion of the 2013 Notes, (v) the issuance of 403,841 shares of common stock pursuant to the redemption of an aggregate of 900,000 exchangeable shares of Fate Canada as described in "Description of Capital Stock-Exchangeable Shares in Canadian Subsidiary" elsewhere in this prospectus, which will occur immediately prior to the completion of this offering, and the resultant reclassification of our exchangeable share liability to additional paid-in capital, a component of stockholders' equity and (vi) the adjustment of our outstanding warrants to purchase 230,000 shares of convertible preferred stock into warrants to purchase 36,074 shares of common stock upon the completion of this offering and the resultant reclassification of our warrant liability to additional paid-in capital, a component of stockholders' equity.

 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of common stock in this offering and the pro forma as adjusted net tangible book value per share of our common stock immediately after the completion of this offering.
-After giving effect to (i) the pro forma transactions described in the preceding paragraph and (ii) our sale of 6,666,667 shares of common stock in this offering at the initial public offering price of \$6.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of June 30, 2013 would have been \$2.75 per share.
-This represents an immediate increase in net tangible book value of \$1.33 per share to existing stockholders and an immediate dilution in net tangible book value of \$3.25 per share to purchasers of common stock in this offering, as illustrated in the following table:
+After giving effect to (i) the pro forma transactions described in the preceding paragraph and (ii) our sale of 6,666,667 shares of common stock in this offering at an assumed initial public offering price of \$7.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of June 30, 2013 would have been \$3.20 per share.
+This represents an immediate increase in net tangible book value of \$1.54 per share to existing stockholders and an immediate dilution in net tangible book value of \$3.80 per share to purchasers of common stock in this offering, as illustrated in the following table: